Rise to Success: Career Highlights of Kyrie Irving

 2012: Rising Stars Challenge MVP and Rookie of the Year

-In 2012, Kyrie Irving was named to the Rising Stars Challenge, where he earned MVP honors, and won the NBA Rookie of the Year Award.
+In 2012, Kyrie Irving was named to the Rising Stars Challenge, earning MVP honors.
+He also won the 2012 NBA Rookie of the Year Award.

-In 2013, Kyrie Irving scored his then-career-high 41 points against the New York Knicks while wearing a protective face mask.
+In 2013, Kyrie Irving scored his then-career-high 41 points against the New York Knicks while wearing a black protective face mask, becoming the youngest player in NBA history to score 40 points in Madison Square Garden.

 February 28, 2014: First Career Triple-Double

-On April 5, 2014, Kyrie Irving recorded a then career-high 44 points in an overtime loss to the Charlotte Bobcats.
+On April 5, 2014, Kyrie Irving recorded a then career-high 44 points in a 96–94 overtime loss to the Charlotte Bobcats.

-On July 10, 2014, Kyrie Irving signed a five-year, $90 million contract extension with the Cleveland Cavaliers.
+On July 10, 2014, Kyrie Irving signed a five-year, $90 million contract extension with the Cavaliers.

 2014: NBA All-Star Game MVP

-On March 12, 2015, Kyrie Irving scored a career-high 57 points in a victory over the San Antonio Spurs, including a buzzer-beating three-point shot to send the Cavaliers into overtime.
+On March 12, 2015, Kyrie Irving scored a career-high 57 points, including a buzzer-beating three-point shot, in a 128–125 victory over the San Antonio Spurs, surpassing LeBron James's franchise single-game scoring mark.

 In November 2015, Kyrie Irving wrote and directed episode 4 of "Uncle Drew", starring alongside Baron Davis, J. B. Smoove, and Ray Allen.

-In 2015, Kyrie Irving launched his PSD Underwear collection.
+In 2015, Irving launched his PSD Underwear collection.

-On October 25, 2016, Kyrie Irving received his first championship ring prior to the season opener and scored a game-high 29 points in a 117–88 victory over the New York Knicks.
+On October 25, 2016, after receiving his first championship ring prior to the season opener, Kyrie Irving scored a game-high 29 points in a 117–88 victory over the New York Knicks.

 November 2016: Support for Standing Rock Water Protectors